Middle East Respiratory Syndrome Coronavirus (MERS-CoV) in the Middle East

 There is currently no vaccine to protect against MERS-CoV.

-Consult a health care provider or visit a travel health clinic preferably 6 weeks before you travel.
+Consult a health care professional or visit a travel health clinic preferably 6 weeks before you travel.

 Eat and drink safely.